HeardLibrary/digital-scholarship/computer/files-mac.md

 The most complete way to know about every program that is running on a Mac is to launch the Activity Monitor.
 To start up Activity Monitor, click on the spotlight search icon (magnifying glass) in the upper right of your computer, then start typing "activity".
 When `Activity Monitor.app` appears as a list item, double-click on it.

 You are not likely to need to look at the Activity Monitor, but sometimes there are stubborn problems caused when a program won't finish quitting properly, or gets out of control and won't quit.
 In the activity monitor, you can click on the name of the running "process", then click on the X button at the upper left of the window.

-Note: it is not advisable to use this as a routine way to quit programs, or to quit processes whose purpose you don't understand.
+**Note:** it is not advisable to use this as a routine way to quit programs, or to quit processes whose purpose you don't understand.
 However, the Activity Monitor is a way to discover if an application is a "hog" that is using up a lot of your system resources and slowing down other applications.
 This may be relevant if you use a lot of applications, then close their windows without actually quitting them as described above.

 # File associations and extensions

 When discussing programs, we mentioned that script files generally can't run by themselves, but need to run within some other application.
 Similarly, an image file can't display itself, an MP3 file can't make music by itself, and a Word document can't edit itself.
 In all of these cases, the files are associated with some applcation that "knows" what to "do" with the file.
 The connection between a type of file and the application that has been designated to handle it is called a *file type association*.

-The file type association is important, because it controls what happens when you double-click on the icon of a file that isn't an executable file (a file that can run by itself).
+The file type association is important, because it controls what happens when you double-click on the icon of a file that isn't an executable file (i.e. isn't a file that can run by itself).
 "Opening" a file might mean opening it in an editor to change it, or it might mean making the file "do" something (like displaying an image, playing a sound file, or running a Python script).
-In a lot of cases, whether opening a file allows you to edit it or have it do something may seem obvious.
+In a lot of cases, whether opening a file allows you to edit it, or make the file do something may seem obvious.
 Opening a word processing file generally means editing it, while opening a music file generally means playing it.
 But in some cases, it isn't obvious.
 You may be just as likely to want to edit a Python script as to run it when it's "opened".
 We will learn how to control the behavior of "opening" files in a later section.

 A *file extension* is a series of characters that follow the main part of a file name and are separated from it by a dot (`.`).
 For example, if a file is named `gorilla.jpg`, then `.jpg` is the extension for that file.
 File extensions are used to indicate the type of a file.
 They are mostly (but not completely) standardized.